dprojects/Woodworking/Docs/README.md

 * **veneer simulation:** create additional report for veneer added via [addVeneer](#addveneer) tool.
 * **grain direction:** shows grain direction for object created via [grainH](#grainh), [grainV](#grainv) or [grainX](#grainx) tools.

+### How to sort list

+The spreadsheet in FreeCAD does not allow column sorting.
+When you double-click a column header, FreeCAD resize it by default instead of sorting it as is common in spreadsheets and tables.
+Furthermore, there is no way to move individual rows or columns.
+The idea for sorting entries in cut list arose while solving [an issue for carpenters in the United States](https://github.com/dprojects/Woodworking/issues/109#issuecomment-4183358829).
+I thought it would be nice to extend the sorting option to other lists as well, as it might be useful for me when creating my own lists.

+Currently, supported options for forcing the order of elements in a cutting list:
+* By adding the cut list item number in square brackets to the label at the beginning, for example: `[1] Floor`
+* By adding the cut list item number in square brackets to the label at the end, for example: `Floor [1]`
+* By adding an attribute to an entry that appears in the list as follows:
+  * Name: `Woodworking_Order`
+  * Group: `Woodworking`
+  * Type: `App::PropertyString`
+  * Value: `1`

+> [!TIP]
+> * If an object or group does not have a position number, it will be assigned a position of `0`,
+> meaning it will immediately appear at the top of the list.
+This can be important in long lists to immediately
+> spot unassigned values.
+> * For a list of type `n - for verification` or `r - raw wood`, add it to the object.
+> * For a list of type `g - wood type` or `s - sawmill and workflow`, add it to the `LinkGroup` container.

 ### Units

 * **mm:** all dimensions will be recalculated to `millimeters` or `square millimeters` in case of area, independent of user units settings.